 - (a) Market, Holder and Dividend Information.
 Our common stock is traded on the NASDAQ Global Select Market under the symbol "TBNK."
-The approximate number of holders of record of Territorial Bancorp Inc.'s common stock as of February 28, 2020 was 1,063.
+The approximate number of holders of record of Territorial Bancorp Inc.'s common stock as of February 28, 2021 was 1,049.
 Certain shares of Territorial Bancorp Inc. are held in "nominee" or "street" name and, accordingly, the number of beneficial owners of such shares is not known or included in the foregoing number. - (b) Sales of Unregistered Securities.
 Not applicable. - (c) Use of Proceeds.
 Not applicable. - (d) Securities Authorized for Issuance Under Equity Compensation Plans.
 See "Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters." - (e) Stock Repurchases.
-The following table sets forth information in connection with repurchases of our shares of common stock during the fourth quarter of 2019:
+There were no repurchases of our shares of common stock during the three months ended December 31, 2020.
+On June 6, 2019, we announced our ninth repurchase program.
+Under this share repurchase program, we were authorized to repurchase up to \$5,000,000 of our common stock based on certain price assumptions.
+We completed our ninth repurchase program on April 21, 2020.
+Due to the uncertainty surrounding the COVID-19 pandemic, we have not announced a new share repurchase program.